Safe Peptide Handling and Disposal for Laboratory Work

 13. FAQs

 Research-grade peptides are not for human use.
-They support laboratory studies, analytical work, and experimental modeling.
-These compounds may be sensitive to heat, light, and contamination.
+So, they support laboratory studies, analytical work, and experimental modeling.
+Additionally, these compounds may be sensitive to heat, light, and contamination.
 You must treat every peptide with strict care.
-Follow your facility’s standard operating procedures SOPs at all times.
+Therefore, follow your facility’s standard operating procedures SOPs at all times.

 Store Peptides Correctly

 Correct storage keeps peptides stable.
 Use low temperatures to maintain their integrity.
 Keep peptides in tightly sealed vials to prevent contamination.
 Protect them from direct sunlight to avoid degradation.
-Store them in a dry environment to preserve purity.
+Additionally, store them in a dry environment to preserve purity.
 Label every vial clearly to ensure accurate identification and safe handling.

 Frozen storage is ideal for long-term use.
 Refrigerated storage works for short-term needs.
 Always avoid repeated freeze-thaw cycles.
 They weaken peptide quality and affect study results.